November 2020

 Vignettes

 Disposition: This is a pre-operative anesthesia evaluation.
-A follow-up evaluation would be needed 48 hours prior to surgery.
+A follow-up evaluation would need to be documented within the 48 hours prior to surgery.

 Disposition: This second visit is a pre-operative anesthesia evaluation.

 Disposition: The pre-operative anesthesia evaluation exceeds the typical preanesthetic evaluation.
-The approach to optimization and pain management for the perioperative period requires unique evaluation and management separate from chronic pain management and includes the elements above of evaluation of the patient’s current pain, past history of treatments and formulation of a plan to reduce risk by weaning opioids if applicable and introducing a multimodal opioid sparing strategy to manage pain in the perioperative period.
-These elements have been addressed in the vignette above and this would constitute an evaluation and management service based on medical decision making.
+The approach to optimization and pain management for the perioperative period requires unique evaluation and management separate from chronic pain management and includes the elements of evaluation of the patient’s current pain, past history of treatments and formulation of a plan to reduce risk by weaning opioids, if applicable, and introducing a multimodal opioid sparing strategy to manage pain in the perioperative period.
+This would constitute an evaluation and management service based on medical decision making.

 This committee work product has not been approved by ASA’s Board of Directors or House of Delegates and does not represent an ASA Policy, Statement, or Guideline.